Erasmus Summer Programme Courses

 Want to secure your seat in this course?Apply here

 Learn from the best professors in medical science.Read the full story

 Detailed information about this course:

-Faculty: Abbas Dehghan MD, PhD (Associate professor, Imperial College London) and Mohsen Ghanbari MD, PhD (Assistant professor, Erasmus MC)
+Faculty: Abbas Dehghan MD, PhD (Associate professor, Imperial College London), Mohsen Ghanbari MD, PhD (Assistant professor, Erasmus MC) and others

 This course aims to give a basic introduction to various methods used in classical genetic epidemiology.
 In combination with the other course Advanced Analysis of Genome-wide Association Studies present in the Erasmus Summer Programme, the course offers an excellent introduction to genetic epidemiologic research.
 The course targets a wide-range of participants, including students, epidemiologists, clinicians and molecular biologists with no or little background in genetic epidemiology.
 The relevant background of human genetics and statistics is presented.
 Participants are introduced to the basic principles of population genetics, segregation, linkage and association analyses.
 The course consists of theoretical lectures and (optional) practical sessions after the class.
 The goal of the course is that participants are able to understand and interpret the findings in modern genetic research.

 - Understand the fundamental concepts and principles of genetic epidemiology;

 - Understand the methods and applications of genetic epidemiology;

 - Apply resources and current technology used in genetic epidemiology;